helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 }
 ```

-After compilation, the Service Registry provides the generated implementation
+After compilation, obtain the generated implementation from the Service
-as a Java service:
+Registry:

 ```java
 ContactRepository repository = Services.get(ContactRepository.class);
 Optional<Contact> contact = repository.findById(100);
 ```

-If JDBC is the only Data code generator on the annotation processor path, you
+You can omit `@Data.Provider("jdbc")` when JDBC is the only Data code generator
-can omit `@Data.Provider("jdbc")`.
-Keep the annotation when more than one
+on the annotation processor path.
+Keep the annotation when the application
-provider is available, because Helidon does not select a provider from
-annotations on methods.
+uses more than one Data provider.

 ### JDBC Client Selection

-A repository uses the client named `@default` unless the interface selects a
+A repository uses the client named `@default` unless the repository interface
-different configured client.
-For example, the following repository uses the
-client named `audit`:
+selects another configured client with `@Jdbc.Client`.
+The preceding
+`ContactRepository` selects `contacts`; this repository selects `audit`:

 ```java
 @Data.Repository